 Well, there is a time and a place for everything – even auto attendants!
 To provide your business with a competitive advantage, it is always best to have a live person answering the phones 24/7.
 This is especially important in the service industry where many potential sales prospects will simply hang up the phone if they call your business and get a voice mail greeting.
 In a situation like this, an auto-attendant can absolutely kill your after-hours sales.
 But are there situations where an auto attendant can be used effectively to enhance your business?
 Let’s look at two examples.

-Example 1 – “I want to answer the call if I am here.”
+Example 1 – “I want to answer the call if I am available.”

-Example 2 – “I get a lot of non-urgent calls at night.
+Example 2 – “I get a lot of non-urgent calls after hours, which aren’t as critical.
 But I want the urgent calls answered by a live person.”

-- You would forward your office line to an auto attendant at night
+- You would forward your office line to an auto attendant outside normal business hours

 - The auto attendant would greet callers and give them options (Press 1 for this, or press 2 for that)